OpenStickCommunity/Hardware/Boards/GP2040-CE Official Boards/RP2040 Advanced Breakout Board/RP2040 Advanced Breakout Board - Passthrough/README.md

 ## Revision History

 v5.6E - PT
+- Changed the 4P SH connector to something that is in stock on a more regular basis from JLC
+- Changed the 10k resistor on the RGB data line to a 330Ω one for compatibility with the Qanba
+- Added a redundant 3v3 trace on the bottom side of the board

+v5.6E - PT (OLD)
 - Added USB-B along side the USB-C to merge both branches of this board back into one
 - Added the 4pin XH 2.54mm connector back beside the 3pin screw terminal for use with most standard three position rocker switches